ironhack-labs/lab-javascript-greatest-movies/README.md

     director: 'Stanley Kubrick',
     duration: 149,
     genre: ['Adventure', 'Sci-Fi'],
-    rate: '8.3'
+    rate: 8.3
   },
 // ...
 ```

-**Keep in mind** that you should return a new array with all the info about movies, meaning, **you shouldn't mutate the original array**. :white_check_mark:
+Keep in mind that you should return a _new array_ with all of the information regarding each movie.
+That means **you should not mutate the original array**.

+## Bonus Iterations

 ### Iteration 7: Best yearly rate average